eli-wood-dev/Jellyfin-Install-Docs/README.md

 - Select `Playback` then `Hardware acceleration`
 - Select `Video4Linux2 (V4L2)` (This is the only one that works on the Raspberry Pi)
 - Scroll to the bottom and select `Save`

+## Next Steps

+### Adding new media libraries

+- click on the hamburger in the upper right
+- select `Dashboard`
+- under `Server`, select `Libraries` and click `Add media library`
+- Choose the content type of the media library, e.g. Movies, Music, Books
+- Choose the name for your media library
+- Press the `+` button next to the `Folders` tag
+- Select the filepath to your media (this should be on an external media like a usb hard drive)

+> you can also use network shares as the path for your media

+- Select `OK`

+### Adding content to media libraries

+In order to add content to an existing library you only need to add the media files to the specified folder from earlier

+### Accessing the server remotely

+If you wish to access the servere remotely you will need some way to enter your network externally, either through port forwarding or a vpn

+You can also put Jellyfin behind a [reverse proxy](https://jellyfin.org/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy)

+There are two ways of accessing the media, using the website or using the app

+### Jellyfin app

+- Download the Jellyfin app from the [Jellyfin Github page](https://github.com/jellyfin/jellyfin-media-player/releases)
+- Enter the host name or ip of the pi followed by the port, e.g. `192.168.1.100:8096`
+- Sign into the user account you used in the setup

+### Jellyfin on a browser

+Navigate to the hostname or ip of the pi followed by the port number, e.g. `192.168.1.100:8096` Log into the user you used previously

+### Creating a new user

+- click on the hamburger in the upper right
+- select `Dashboard`
+- under `Server`, select `Users`
+- Press the `+` button
+- Enter the `name` and `password` of the new user
+- Under` Libraries` Choose what media libraries the user can access, or select `Enable access to all libraries`
+- Click `Save`